About Blastoff Comics

 Arriving in Los Angeles in 1997, Meyers launched Krypton Collectibles, his own website shipping service.
 For the next six years, he bought, sold and shipped bulk collections of vintage books and collectibles through his online portal, growing from a small storage facility to bustling warehouse systems.
 In 2003, Meyers opened his first brick and mortar location in Sherman Oaks, California.
 In just under four years, Earth-2 Comics became the youngest store to ever receive the Will Eisner Spirit of Retailing Award, the most prestigious and sought after lifetime achievement award in the comic book industry.
 In 2009, Meyers formed a partnership with Warner Bros/DC Entertainment CCO Geoff Johns and purchased the legendary San Fernando Valley Golden Apple Comics store, turning it into another successful Earth-2 Comics location.

-Blastoff North Hollywood Warehouse Manager Chriss Prutsos is the “Indiana Jones” of the Blastoff Universe.
+Blastoff Senior Store Manager Chriss Prutsos is the “Indiana Jones” of the Blastoff Universe.
 While working on completing his Bachelor’s Degree in Psychology from Cal State Northridge, he wandered into a comic shop after being away for many years.
 He immediately re-kindled his love of storytelling and fascination with the characters he adored so much as a child.
 The hunt began!
 Chriss started searching within the walls of this comic shop for his childhood favorites.
 He soon realized that the hunt was one of the biggest thrills of collecting comics.
-The hunt continues today as he manages the Blastoff Comics Warehouse, constantly searching for those hard-to=find items others may need to fill their collections.
+The hunt continues today as he manages the Blastoff Comics Store and Warehouse, constantly searching for those hard-to-find items others may need to fill their collections.
 Day to day he is immersed within the nostalgic storytelling and vintage artwork he loves.
 “It belongs in a museum!” – Indiana Jones

 Artist-in-Residence Elena Casagrande, a graduate of the International School of Comics in Rome, Italy, began her career as artist David Messina’s assistant, kicking off a long relationship with IDW Publishing.
 That collaboration with IDW continues today, working on such series as Star Trek (Klingons: Blood Will Tell, Orions, Q, Spock: Reflections), The Ghost Whisperer (The Haunted), Angel (Auld Lang Syne, Doyle, Smile Time, A Hole in the World, Illyria: Haunted and the Angel ongoing series), Infestation, True Blood and most recently The X-Files.
 Elena’s work for Marvel includes Marvel Heartbreakers, Spitfire, Ultimate Spider-Man and Hulk, and her work can currently be found on the Tenth Doctor series from Titan’s line of Doctor Who comics.
 She currently lives in a quiet town in Italy from where she plots global domination.